vdjserver/repertoire-summarization/README.txt

 This program uses the downloaded data to generate other required files in the VDJ_DB_ROOT.

-The expected structure of the VDJ_DB_ROOT is described below.
+The expected structure of the VDJ_DB_ROOT is described in the following bullets(stars) below.

-*  UNDER the root is www.imgt.dat which contains under it the GENE-DB directory and LIGM-DB directory with files downloaded from imgt.org.
+•  UNDER the root is www.imgt.dat which contains under it the GENE-DB directory and LIGM-DB directory with files downloaded from imgt.org.
 Files in those contain the reference IG and TCR reference sequence data, annotation data, as well as other